angelapwen/timezone-converter-slack-bot/README.md

 # timezone-converter-slack-bot
-Time Stone: A Slack bot that converts a meeting time from another user’s time zone to the one of the user who calls the bot.
+A Slack bot that converts a meeting time from another user’s time zone to the one of the user who calls the bot.

+The above was our original goal; however, our Slack bot cannot do this just yet.

+Our bot can start a threaded message to reply to the calling user.

 ## Getting Started